sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Now delete the application.

-On the ArgoCD UI, drill down into your Application tile, click on delete and watch all the resources be removed.
+On the ArgoCD UI, drill down into your Application tile, click on the `DELETE` button and watch all the resources be removed.

-That is the end of the Virt + GitOps workshop.
-You have learned how to configure OpenShift GitOps (ArgoCD) and use it to provision and manage applications in OpenShift, via Git.
+You have reached the end of the Virt + GitOps workshop.
+You have learned how to configure OpenShift GitOps (ArgoCD) and use it to provision and manage mixed (VM + Pod) applications in OpenShift, via Git.